emera86/SASmanual-MkDocs/SASmanual/docs/essentials/manipulation.md

 The **CATX** function removes leading and trailing blanks, inserts delimiters, and returns a concatenated character string.
 In the code, you first specify a character string that is used as a delimiter between concatenated items.

 ---

-***Time interval function***
+### `INTCK` Time Interval Function

 ```
 INTCK('year', Hire_Date, '01JAN2012'd)
 ```

-The **INTCK** function returns the number of interval boundaries of a given kind that lie between the two dates, times, or datetime values.
+The `INTCK` function returns the number of interval boundaries of a given kind that lie between the two dates, times, or datetime values.
 In the code, you first specify the interval value.

----
-***What happens if you use a variable to describe a new one that you are gonna DROP in that same DATA statement?***
+!!! warning "What happens when you define a new variable from another that you are gonna `DROP` in this DATA statement?"

-The **DROP** statement is a compile-time-only statement.
+    The `DROP` statement is a compile-time-only statement.
 SAS sets a drop flag for the dropped variables, but the variables are in the PDV and, therefore, are available for processing.

 ## Conditional Processing

-***IF-THEN-ELSE conditional structures***
+### `IF-THEN-ELSE` Conditional Structures

 ```
 IF expression THEN statement;